 Create an Engaging User-Friendly Environment

-Let’s face it, there are a lot more distractions when attending an event from behind your computer.
+Let's face it; there are many more distractions when attending an event from behind your computer.
 You need to encourage focused attention and interaction amongst your attendees throughout!
-Consider running Q&A sessions, surveys, live polls, attendee interviews, and quizzes during the event to boost engagement - don’t be afraid to get creative!
+Consider running Q&A sessions, surveys, live polls, attendee interviews, and quizzes during the event to boost engagement—don't be afraid to get creative!